jspinak/brobot/docs/README.md

 ## Test Modules

-The project's tests are organized into two modules:
+The library's tests are organized into two modules:

 ### Library Module (`library/`)
 - Contains unit tests that verify individual components in isolation